MA in Teaching, Preliminary ECSE Credential

 Earn More than an MAT

-This coursework combines your Master of Arts in Teaching in Preliminary Early Childhood Special Education with your ECSE Credential, which is fully accredited by the California Commission on Teacher Credentialing.
-You’ll learn how to work with infants, toddlers, and preschool-age children with disabilities.
+This coursework combines your Master's in Teaching, Early Childhood Special Education with your Preliminary Early Childhood Special Education Credential, which is fully accredited by the California Commission on Teacher Credentialing.
+You’ll learn how to work with young children from birth through kindergarten with disabilities.
 You’ll develop strategies to connect with these young students, building developmentally appropriate special education lessons, instruction, and support.

 As an ECSE credential student, you will: